 Killer Bii, adopted brother of A the Raikage and jinchuuriki for Gyuki, the 8-tailed Bijuu, at first glance would be described as an idiot who enjoys rapping terribly...
 And that'd be a pretty correct description.
 However, he's also got a close friendship with Gyuki, and one of the strongest characters in the manga, proving more than capable of easily killing Sasuke (and would have succeeded twice during their battle without Sasuke being miraculously healed both times).
 He also taught Naruto to wield Kurama the Kyuubi bijuu's chakra, and forced Kisame to pull out his One-Winged Angel form.

 Might Guy, with his over-the-top theatrics, tends to be not taken seriously, but when he gets serious, he is one of the strongest fighters in the series, and even impressed the Bigger Bad Uchiha Madara.
+Who earlier in the same day was completely unimpressed by all five Kages fighting him simultaneously.

 In earlier seasons, Psyduck tends to be rather useless and helpless, mainly during serious battles.
 That is, until his opponent induces a headache, resulting in a nasty psychic experience for the unfortunate victim.
 Psyduck loses any memory of these events though.
 Secondly, Togepi is generally considered an immature, coddled infant by Misty.
 Sometimes, however, when it looks like Team Rocket might succeed, it uses Metronome (a move that generates a random attack).
 Said random attack always blows the bad guys away.
 No one knows that Togepi does it.